 - The interrelation between P, V, I and R

 Electricity is one of the most integral aspects of our society.
-Electricity has been shaping up our civilization ever since the dawn of the industrial revolution, powering entire industries and businesses.
+Electricity has been shaping up to our civilization ever since the dawn of the industrial revolution, powering entire industries and businesses.
 Today, life without electricity would result in total chaos if we were to lose this important source of energy.

-Explore how electricity works at the molecular level, learn important concepts and discover their applications.
+Explore how electricity works at the molecular level, learn important concepts and discover its applications.
 Find more learning resources at NCERT Solutions Class 10 Science, all designed to help you learn in the most efficient way possible.

 Key Features of NCERT Solutions for Class 10 Science Book Chapter 12 – Electricity

 - Content framed in an easy-to-understand language